jossoca/OHA_micro/README.md

 # What's the project about?

+### Background
-This project started from a desire to improve medical diagnosis in rural communities of low income countries.
-In order to achieve this, we decided to design and build a low cost microscope, given its versatility and widespread applications.
+This project started from a desire to improve medical diagnosis in rural communities of low-income countries.
+In order to achieve this, we decided to design and build a low-cost microscope, given its versatility and widespread applications.

+The main purpose of the microscope is to serve as a cost-effective tool for the diagnosis of neglected tropical diseases (e.g., Chagas disease, dengue, chikungunya, leishmaniasis, amog many others) in rural areas, for which [fluorescence capabilities are essential](https://apps.who.int/iris/bitstream/handle/10665/119734/dsa281.pdf?sequence=1&isAllowed=y).
+On the other hand, we are also interested in reading Pap smear slides, given that cervical cancer is still a public health problem in developing countries.

+### Target characteristics:
 If we want the device to be appropriate in rural communities it should comply with certain characteristics:
-- Low cost.
+- Low cost (we are aiming for ~500 USD).
 - Usable by non specialized technicians.
 - Not dependant on specialized physicians for a presuntive diagnosis.
 - Not dependant on specialized additional equipment.